Insurance and Payment Options

 Deciding if Ocean View Psychiatric Health Facility Is Right for You

 The decision to seek care at a psychiatric health facility can be overwhelming.
-You can worry about getting treatment that is right for you.
 Ocean View’s professionals are empathetic and are here to help you with the care you need.
 Our ADA-compliant health facility has 39 beds, and 80% of our rooms are private.
-You can feel free knowing you’re not in a locked facility.
-Plus, you’ll have the weather and beauty of Southern California surrounding you.

 Taking the Next Steps With Ocean View